aryalankit121/Student-Management-System/README.md

 * Object-oriented design using a `Student` class
 * Modular project architecture with reusable utility functions
 * Frontend form validation
-* Backend validation
+* Server-side validation

 ### Testing

 The backend includes a comprehensive automated test suite built with pytest.

-The frontend was manually tested during development.
+The frontend was manually tested throughout development to verify functionality, responsiveness, and user interactions.

 #### Database Tests
 * CRUD operations